restlessronin/habitat-printer/README.md

 ## Introduction

-HabitatPrinter is a TypeScript-based web application designed for designing and 3D printing sustainable, self-sufficient homes.
+HabitatPrinter is a TypeScript-based web application Proof-of-Concept for designing and 3D printing sustainable, self-sufficient homes.
 Embodying the spirit of "radical self-sufficiency," this tool aims to democratize the creation of eco-friendly living spaces.

 This application was created with the assistance of GPT-3.5 and 4.
 However, every line of code is human curated.